COVID-19 Information and Resources

 Self-care

-The holidays often trigger a departure from regular routines.
-It can be nice to take a break from your strict diet or regular exercise, but don’t abandon healthy lifestyle goals altogether.
+The holidays often involve a departure from regular routines.
+While it can be nice to take a break from a strict diet or regular exercise, don’t abandon healthy lifestyle goals altogether.
 These practices can help you cope.
 Consider enjoying the holidays in moderation, with attention to:

--You can take a walk wherever you are
+– You can take a break outdoors wherever you are

-Sometimes we can bolster our own well-being by engaging in things that help us to refocus in the face of our own challenges or disappointments.
+Sometimes we can bolster our own well-being by engaging in things that help us take the focus away from ourselves.

 Be mindful of financial well-being

-The holidays can represent financial stress due to pressure to spend on gifts, food and entertaining.
+The holidays can represent pressure to spend on gifts, food and entertaining.
 It’s not only OK but advisable to have a plan for holiday spending.
 This is especially important this year when regular expenses have increased significantly.
-It’s disappointing not to be able to spend freely, but it’s preferable not to start the New Year in debt.
-Instead of expensive gifts, consider small charity donations, homemade items, or pairing up for gift giving, rather than giving across the board.
+While it may be disappointing not to be able to spend freely, it’s preferable not to start the New Year in debt.
+Instead of expensive gifts, consider small charity donations, homemade items, or pairing up for gift giving.

 Here are some resources that might help: